pawel-napieracz/cordova-plugin-onegini/docs/public/topics/authenticate-user.md

 ```

 The result of authentication is an access token with an optional refresh token, depending on the scopes.
 The `onSuccess` method indicates the user has been authenticated.
 At this point, it is possible to request data on behalf of the user.

+If the authentication fails, the refresh token is removed from the device.